ghimiredhikura/MTCNN-light-face-detection/README.md

 2. [MTCNN Light](https://github.com/AlphaQi/MTCNN-light)
 3. [MTCNN Light Self Adaption](https://github.com/samylee/mtcnn_light_self_adaption)

 This repository contains MTCNN implementation with no framework.
 Most of the source code is adapted from [MTCNN Light](https://github.com/AlphaQi/MTCNN-light) and [MTCNN Light Self Adaption](https://github.com/samylee/mtcnn_light_self_adaption).
 It is implemented in core C++ with OpenCV and openblas.
-Advandages of this implementations are 1. easy to use, 2. no deep learning framework need, 3. can run real time in CPU.
+Advandages of this implementations are 1. easy to use, 2. no deep learning framework need, 3. real time runtime performance in CPU.

 ### Usage